 Advocacy Chats – Insightful Conversations on Policy Issues & Cancer Research

-Understanding Advocacy in a Community Oncology Setting – How Advocacy Makes a Difference
+Understanding Advocacy in a Community Oncology Setting – The Different Audiences for Advocacy

-- Learn more about community oncology, the challenges facing practices, and how you can get involved by visiting CPAN’s Education & Resources library.
+- Learn more about community oncology, the challenges that practices face, and how you can get involved by visiting CPAN’s Education & Resources library.